Zip McCall Adventures is part of a rich history in Idaho !

 Around 2009, The Idaho Outfitters and Guides Board began to establish license procedures for zip line tours in Idaho.
 EBL Zip Lines was invited to a full meeting of the Board, sharing with them examples of EBL insurance, engineering, drawings, tree management and practices, operations manuals, training manuals, pictures, and industry standards by first ever ANSI Accredited Standards Developer, Professional Ropes Course Association (PRCA), for Ropes Courses, Aerial Adventure Parks, and Canopy Zip Line tours.
 Later to become the industries FIRST ANSI/PRCA American National SAFETY Standards in March 2014 for Ropes Courses, Aerial Adventure Parks, and Canopy Zip Line tours.
 EBL Zip Lines is proud to have assisted in laying the ground work and play such a critical role in establishing zip lines in the Great State of Idaho.

-In Spring 2009, the ski resort shuttered all operations on the ski hill, including the zip lines.
-Having a great working relationship with the management team and ownership, EBL Zip Lines entered into an operational agreement July 2009, becoming the exclusive operator of that ski resort course.
-This was an opportunity to maintain the asset and recoup thousands of dollars from unpaid invoices the ski resort owed EBL when it shuttered.
-First tours by EBL began the end of July / early August 2009.
-During our first full operational season in 2010, we had a mystery zipper on our tour and the next thing we knew, our tour and EBL operations were voted one of the Top 10 tours USA Today Newspaper!
+In Spring 2009, the ski resort shuttered all operations on the ski hill, including the zip lines, due to financial issues.
+Having a great working relationship with the management team and ownership, EBL Zip Lines entered into an operational agreement July 2009, becoming the exclusive operator of that ski resort zip line course until September 2016.
+During our operational tenure, we had a mystery zipper on our tour and the next thing we knew, our tour and EBL operations were voted one of the Top 10 tours USA Today Newspaper!
 In fact, two of the top 10 tours listed were built by EBL and two others brought EBL in as consultants with our design components utilized.
 WOW!
 An honor in deed.